jgleeson/frsr/README.md

 <!-- badges: end -->

-A work-in-progress R package to facilitate the importation of Family Resources Survey (EHS) data files that you have already downloaded from the UK Data Service.
-When pointed to a folder where the FRS files are saved, `frsr` can identify and import the files for a given year or series of years, join them together into a single object, standardise variable names and convert labelled values to factors.
+A work-in-progress R package to facilitate the importation of Family Resources Survey (FRS) data files that you have already downloaded from the UK Data Service (UKDS).
+When pointed to a folder where the FRS files are saved (with their UKDS serial numbers), `frsr` can identify and import the files for a given year or series of years, join them together into a single object, standardise variable names and convert labelled values to factors.

-Your use of data downloaded from the UK Data Service must be consistent with the requirements and conditions of the UKDS that you agreed to when accessing the data.
+The package does not do anything to help you access the FRS data, which must be obtained as a registered user of the UKDS.
+Your use of the data must be in line with the requirements and conditions of the UKDS that you agreed to when accessing the data.

 ## Installation